hskettler/cultural-assessment/selection-workflow-framework.md

 <h4>Analysis</h4>

-<p>Institutions that identified the depositor (donor, curator, other) or mechanism for selection: </p>
+<h4>Institutions that identified the depositor (donor, curator, other) or mechanism for selection: </h4>

 <p><strong>Summary:</strong> Selection and digitization submissions originate from a mix of donors or internal library staff, not by designated selection committees. </p>